matt-gardner/old-memorization-program/README.txt

 lines, or the program will give you an error message and won't make the changes.
 The changes made are not written to file until you save them with the save button.
-Here is where you can delete words or modify the definition of a word if you wish.
+Here is where you can delete words or modify the definition of a word if you wish (you can also delete words in the review panel, but modifying the definition can only be done here).
 To delete a word, just delete all five of its lines, making sure there is no extra space in between the words before and after it.
 This is the same format that is used in the .mem files, so if you wish you can also make the changes to that file.
 But be careful, because if you mess it up the file won't load anymore.
 At least in the view/edit panel if you make bad changes it keeps what you had before.

+Test panel:

+This was added at the request of a friend, though I haven't put much work into it.
+You can type into the text box and click on the Check Answer button when you're done, to see if the text you entered matches the text that's stored for the definition.
+The only point is if you want to actually type something instead of just saying it or going over it in your head, or if you care about perfect accuracy.

 If you have any questions, find any bugs, or think of some cool addition to the program, send me an email.

-Changing execution privileges on a Mac:

-If you try double clicking the Memorization Program.command file and it doesn't work, the file probably is not set to be executable.
-To fix that, open a terminal and navigate to the folder where the file is, by typing something like
-this:

-cd /Applications/Memorization\ Program/

-When you are in the right folder, type this:

-chmod 755 Memorization\ Program.command

-You should then be able to double click the icon and start the program.